University of New Haven Visitors Policy & Access to Campus Guidelines

 - All athletic fields, basketball courts and tennis courts are closed to outside community members.

-- Outside community members must wear a face covering at all times on the University campus.
+- Outside community members must wear a face covering at all times on the University campus when the vaccinated status is unknown or if the individual is unvaccinated or partially vaccinated.

 - The "No Dog" policy remains in effect for community members.